 If you would like to contact an individual Board member, Michele Crutcher, Assistant to the Superintendent and Board of Trustees can facilitate your invitation.
 Contact her at 469.633.6012 or email@example.com.

-Communications to the Board and the Superintendent at firstname.lastname@example.org are also sent to the Director of Communications, who will most likely be the staff person responding to the citizen with timely and accurate information regarding their request or concern.
+Communications to the Board and the Superintendent at firstname.lastname@example.org are also sent to members of the Instructional Support Team, who will most likely respond to the citizen with timely and accurate information regarding their request or concern.
 The Board and Superintendent will see all communications and responses, but may not respond individually.

 Note: To have something on the agenda for the Board to deliberate and take action on, a Board member or the Superintendent must place it on the agenda.